avarngeline/Projects/Candy_Distribution_Performance_Report.md

 **5.3.
 Custom Visuals & Theme**
-Once the visualization is complete, the next step is to enhance its appearance by selecting a theme from the View tab.
-This customization improves the report’s visual appeal and makes it more engaging.
+Once the visualisation is complete, the next step is to enhance its appearance by selecting a theme from the View tab.
+This customisation improves the report’s visual appeal and makes it more engaging.

 ![Image](https://github.com/user-attachments/assets/c1818fca-0cb9-49db-824e-339f87e177c9)

 ## 6. Final Report

 Once the visualisations are completed, the **Candy Distribution Performance Report** serves as a powerful tool for data analysis.
 It helps analyse trends, identify top-selling products, and assess distribution efficiency.
 Users can apply filters, drill down into data, and compare actual performance against targets to make informed decisions.
-This report enables better inventory management, pricing strategies, and overall business optimization.
+This report enables better inventory management, pricing strategies, and overall business optimisation.

 ***Sales Performance***